 It’s also important that the EEA Agreement's scope is limited to the Single Market.
 Many very significant sectors are excluded, like foreign affairs, judicial and home affairs, economic and monetary issues, trade agreements, taxation, customs, borders (Schengen is not part of the EEA), fisheries and agriculture.
 For Britain, most of these sectors are subject to EU supranational authority.

 Are the people of Norway, Iceland and Switzerland happy with their existence outside the EU?
 For more than 11 years, EU membership has been rejected in every opinion poll published in Norway.
 The most recent one, at the end of last year, had an overwhelming 72 per cent against EU membership.
 Meanwhile, every opinion poll in Iceland for over six and a half years has had a solid majority against EU membership and the vast majority of the Swiss are happy with the bilateral agreements they negotiated with the EU after rejecting EEA participation in a 1992 referendum.

-This isn't to say that Britain will simply end up with a copy of Norway's relationship if it votes to leave.
-In fact, a series of bilateral treaties, the so-called Swiss model, may be better because it wouldn't require the adoption of EU laws.
+This isn’t to say that Britain will simply end up with a copy of Norway’s relationship now it has voted to leave.
+In fact, a series of bilateral treaties, the so-called Swiss model, may be better because it wouldn’t require the adoption of EU laws.
 Further, the UK will no doubt be able to secure a better arrangement than both countries, as even the Remain campaign admits.